Ten Forgotten Horror Movies You Can Watch on YouTube

 ...yes, you heard that right!
 Google's ubiquitous YouTube service, which was once mainly a repository for '80s music videos and clips of cats wearing clothes, is also a treasure trove of rare, forgotten films.
 I currently have a "playlist" on YT with more than a hundred movies on it, which run the B-movie gamut from '60s "Eurospy" flicks (cheap James Bond knockoffs) to the Italian gore fiestas of the '70s and '80s, gritty blaxploitation movies, and even some irresistibly cheesy '70s made-for-TV films.
 These flicks are not on any the "big name" streaming services, and some haven't been available on video since the age of VHS.

-In honor of the upcoming Halloween season, here's a ten pack of terror tales that I've recently watched on YouTube which should satisfy your urge for low-budget mayhem.
+Here's a ten pack of terror tales that I've recently watched on YouTube which should satisfy your urge for low-budget mayhem.
 Enjoy!

 These "Curses" Don't Bite—They Suck

-I used to see 1987's The Curse—starring a teenaged Wil Wheaton, pre-Star Trek: The Next Generation—in video stores all the time back in the day but never pulled the trigger on it.
+I used to see 1987's The Curse—starring a teenaged Wil Wheaton, prior to his initial fame on Star Trek: The Next Generation—in video stores all the time back in the day but never pulled the trigger on it.
 After sitting through it recently I kinda wished I hadn't.
 This is a mostly-terrible movie (based on a story by H.P.
 Lovecraft, with which I am unfamiliar) about a dirt-poor farm family headed by abusive Bible basher Claude "Sheriff Lobo" Akins.
 When a meteorite crash-lands on their property, a mysterious alien goo seeps out of it and into the ground, contaminating the family's well.
 Soon young Wil—who is smart enough not to drink the tainted water—watches helplessly as it makes the crops go rancid, the livestock turn homicidal and devolves his family into goo-spewing zombies with a taste for human flesh.
 Yep, I hate when that happens too.

 Curse II: The Bite is an in-name only "sequel" that has no connection to the original film aside from its title...which is probably a good thing.
-While a pretty silly flick in its own right, Curse II was a vast improvement over the first, thanks to its higher budget (which allows for some cool gross-out effects work), and the presence of cutie-pie late '80s scream queen Jill Schoelen (whatever happened to her anyway?) in the female lead.
+While a pretty silly flick in its own right, Curse II was a vast improvement over the first film, thanks to its higher budget (which allows for some cool gross-out effects work), and the presence of cutie-pie late '80s scream queen Jill Schoelen (whatever happened to her anyway?) in the female lead.
 A young couple traveling across the Southwestern U.S. have a close encounter of the reptile kind when hordes of angry snakes - driven crazy by a leaky nuclear power plant close by - force them off the road and into a small town that barely registers on the map.
 This seems like a pretty standard creature feature thus far, but the flick takes an abrupt turn into Body Horror territory at the midway point, when Boyfriend gets bitten on the hand by a snake...and soon discovers that the bite has, shall we say, "transformative" properties.
 Soon he starts turning into a reptilian something-or-other and puts Girlfriend through the wringer for the rest of the movie as his changes make him stronger and hungrier.
 Apparently a Curse III and IV also exist, but I'm in no hurry to check out either one of those after sitting thru this pair.

 I tend to run hot and cold when it comes to Italian horror movies.
 I love their balls-out, over-the-top attitude when it comes to depicting onscreen violence and grue, but the flicks are often hampered by budget restraints, incomprehensible plots, and unintentionally comedic English dubbing.
-Fortunately I chose wisely with my most recent triple pack of Spaghetti splatter.
+Fortunately I chose wisely with my most recent triple pack of Spaghetti splatter epics.
 1986's Demons 2 picks up pretty much where the 1985 original left off.
 The mysterious flesh munching Demons which escaped out of a movie theater and into the "real world" in the first film are still wreaking havoc, this time in a high rise apartment building.
 As usual, logic and characterization takes a back seat to ultra violence and fast paced action as the puny human residents try to survive the Demonic lockdown.

 1984's Murder Rock is a bizarre blend of slasher flick and Flashdance style rock musical (!)—someone is picking off the best students at a prestigious dance academy while they prepare for an important Broadway audition.
 Murder Rock is nowhere near as gory as much of director Lucio Fulci's previous output but it's still delightfully sleazy, with plenty of loving close ups of teenage girls in butt-floss leotards shaking their money makers to a painfully dated synth-rock soundtrack (composed by slumming prog-rock legend Keith Emerson, of all creatures!)